 eCommerce as an industry and phenomenon is taking over the world and it is not doing this slowly and step-by-step, but rapidly, like a storm.

-According to Oberlo, it is expected that eCommerce sales will amount to 13.7% of all retail sales in the world in 2019.
-Furthermore, the same source expects that percentage to rise to 17.5% by the year 2021.
+According to Oberlo, it is expected that eCommerce sales will account for 17.5% of all retail sales in the world by 2021.

-Of course, all this growth in demand for eCommerce software means that it is increasingly more important for businesses to find some help if they want a part of that $500+ billion cake that online consumers spent in 2018, according to 10 eCommerce Trends 2019 report.
+So, all this growth in demand for eCommerce software means that it is increasingly more important for businesses to find some help if they want to be part of all the purchases that users will make.

 But, as many business owners will (grudgingly) testify, generating leads or growing revenue is easier said than done.
 With so many applications, tools and platforms at your disposal, finding one that will actually be good enough to support your eCommerce business can be notoriously difficult.

 But don’t panic.
 Help is on the way in the form of these best eCommerce software systems!

 As we already said, there is no lack of eCommerce software options, including B2B eCommerce software, multi-channel software and so on.
 Literally, whatever kind of eComm software you need, you can find.

 Still, not all eCommerce software is created equal and these few software products stand above all their competitors in terms of what they offer and the satisfaction they provide for their users.